 When you POST to /catalog/entries/bulk:

-To avoid duplicating items through an upsert operation, keep erp_vendor_id ,description , size, uom, upc consitent, or use PATCH catalog/entries/{entry_id} to update entries individually.
+To avoid duplicating items through an upsert operation, keep erp_vendor_id, item_name, size, uom, upc consistent, or use PATCH catalog/entries/{entry_id} to update entries individually.

 Before syncing, you may want to check what’s already in Ottimate: